Skip to main content

 Frequently Asked Questions

-Howard, Maryland has the best air quality in Maryland with a 5-year average AQI of 37 and a grade of B.
+Howard, Maryland has the best air quality in Maryland with a 5-year average AQI of 37 and a Grade B (78/100).
+Its dominant pollutant is Fine Particulate Matter (PM2.5) and the long-run trend is improving.

-Maryland has 16 cities with EPA air quality monitoring data in our database, covering multiple years of AQI measurements.
+Maryland has 16 cities with EPA air quality monitoring data, covering 2014-2023 of daily AQI measurements aggregated into annual averages.

 Cities ranked by 5-year average AQI (lower is better).
 Grades factor in average AQI, trend direction, unhealthy days, and dominant pollutant.